AldoAbdn/Escape-Room-Generator/README.md

 Starts both the client server and the main server for easier development of the react application.
 ### `npm install`
 Runs npm install in both the client and server package
+## Developers Guide
+You will need to setup two sets of environment variables, one for the client and one for the server.
+You can do this using .env files within the client and server folders of this project.
+Refer to the readmes in the client and server folders to setup your environment variables

+Once you've done this, from the root directory run the following script
+    npm run dev
+This will start both the client and server projects in dev mode on your machine

+Once you are happy with your build use the following script from the root directory
+    npm run build
+This will build the react app and put the build in the servers public folder

+You can then start the server with the following script
+    npm start

+Alternativly you can run the script:
+    npm buildandstart
+To build the react app, put it in the servers client folder and then start the server

+Refer to your hosting platforms docs for how to host your server with the react build.
+Remember to set the server environment variables from the readme
 ## Use of Project Code
 Please refer to the attached license